Traveling with an injury

 Supports and orthoses are quick and practical to put on.
 The medical devices provide optimum relief and stabilization for the affected areas, which is why they are often used to treat sports injuries.

-medi's supports also have integrated massage pads where they are needed.
-The massage effect breaks down swelling, boosts the circulation and relieves the pain.
-Supports can also help bolster the locomotor apparatus and prevent protective postures.
+medi® supports have integrated massage pads where they are needed.
+The massaging effect breaks down swelling, boosts circulation and relieves pain.
+Supports can also help bolster the locomotive apparatus and prevent protective postures.

 For use: on land and in water